apify/actor-vector-database-integrations/actors/milvus/README.md

 ## ✅ Before you start

-To utilize this integration, ensure you have:
+To use this integration, ensure you have:

 - Created or existing `Milvus` database.
 You need to know `milvusUri`, `milvusToken`, and `milvusCollectionName`.
 - If the collection does not exist, it will be created automatically.
 - An account to compute embeddings using one of the providers, e.g., [OpenAI](https://platform.openai.com/docs/guides/embeddings) or [Cohere](https://docs.cohere.com/docs/cohere-embed).

+### Set up Milvus/Zilliz URI, token and collection name

 You can run Milvus using Docker or try the managed Milvus service at [Zilliz](https://zilliz.com/).
 For more details, please refer to the [Milvus documentation](https://milvus.io/docs).

+You need the URI and Token of your Milvus/Zilliz to setup the client.
+- If you have self-deployed Milvus server on [Docker or Kubernetes](https://milvus.io/docs/quickstart.md), use the server address and port as your uri, e.g.`http://localhost:19530`.
+If you enable the authentication feature on Milvus, use "<your_username>:<your_password>" as the token, otherwise leave the token as empty string.
+- If you use [Zilliz Cloud](https://zilliz.com/cloud), the fully managed cloud service for Milvus, adjust the `uri` and `token`, which correspond to the [Public Endpoint and API key](https://docs.zilliz.com/docs/on-zilliz-cloud-console#cluster-details) in Zilliz Cloud.

+Note that the collection does not need to exist beforehand.
+It will be automatically created when data is uploaded to the database.

 ## 👉 Examples

-The configuration consists of three parts: Milvus, embeddings provider, and data.
+The configuration consists of three parts: Milvus, embeddings provider and data.

 Ensure that the vector size of your embeddings aligns with the configuration of your Milvus index.
 For instance, if you're using the `text-embedding-3-small` model from `OpenAI`, it generates vectors of size `1536`.